MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 1. Set `APPLICATIONINSIGHTS_SELF_DIAGNOSTICS_LEVEL` environment variable to `debug` if you don't see any errors and there's no telemetry.

 ## [Node.js](#tab/nodejs)

-This is our step-by-step troubleshooting guide for extension/agent based monitoring for Node.js based applications running on Azure App Services.

 ### Windows